 Back to All Events

-Annual Summer Retreat- Entry into Vipassana – Coming Face-to-Face with Reality
+Annual Summer Retreat - Entry into Vipassana – Coming Face-to-Face with Reality

 • Chenrezig Institute 33 Johnsons Road Eudlo, QLD, 4554 Australia (map)

-About the retreat:
+About the Retreat:

 The format is retreat, which means there are boundaries.
 The physical boundary includes the location, where everyone commits to stay for the duration of the retreat unless there is some unexpected serious reason to leave.
-Everyone also shares the boundary of speech—silence.
-Please respect the practice of silence.
-This also means no phones, email, or internet.
-The boundary of the mind is the common commitment to the vision of the workability of the mind, and the discipline of continual mindfulness during meditation and post-meditation.
-It is suggested that couples stay separately during the retreat in order to create the conditions for silence.
+Everyone also shares the boundary of speech, which is to remain silent without talking.
+This also means no phones, email, or internet where possible.
+The boundary of the mind is to engage with the fundamental workability of the mind through the continual application of mindfulness during meditation and post-meditation.

 There is no need for apprehension about the retreat.
 It is for everyone, both those new to the practice of mindfulness as well as long-term practitioners.
 However, it requires a commitment to the project of meditation—of training our mind—and respect for the physical and verbal boundaries.
-When it comes to meditation, all Buddhist traditions share the same practice of familiarising oneself with freedom from the grip of conceptual construction and integrating this in the post-meditation through the skilful means of compassion.
+This retreat will offer an opportunity to experience the essence of Buddhist meditation practice in the peace of retreat, as well as preparing us for post-retreat engagement of wisdom and compassion in our everyday world.

 Silence